How To Train Goats On Electric Fence

 How to train your goats on an electric fence.

-Step #1 Always have at least 2 people.
+Step #1 Always have at least two people.

-Like I said before, this is a tip I learned the hard way.
-Have someone near the electric source at all times so you have a way to quickly shut off the electric current if any of your goats get stuck in the fence.
+As I said before, this is a tip I learned the hard way.
+Have someone near the electric source at all times so you can quickly shut off the electric current if any of your goats get stuck in the fence.

 how to train your goats on electric fencing